 Good candidate loads for partial truckload shipping include:

 - Freight between 100 and 5,000 pounds

 - Large, light items, like machinery, industrial components, or building materials

-- Shipments of more than 6 but fewer than 20 pallets or skids
+- A partial load of more than 6 (but fewer than 20) pallets or skids

-- Shipments that require point-to-point or express delivery
+- Partial loads that require point-to-point or express delivery

 Find the best partial truckloads.

 If you’re ready to capitalize on this lucrative area of the trucking industry, your first step is to sign up with a quality load board.